Klang–Banting Highway

 Klang–Banting Highway, Federal Route 5, is a highway that connects Klang in the north with the town of Banting in the south.
-It is also known as Jalan Langat or Persiaran Tengku Ampuan Rahimah.
+It is also known as Jalan Klang–Banting, Jalan Langat, Persiaran Tengku Ampuan Rahimah or Jalan Sultan Abdul Samad at Banting side.
+On TNB electricity poles, the code JBK and JKB is Jalan Banting Klang and Jalan Klang Banting.